Skip to main content

 }

-Step 2: Transitioning to a Private Variable with a Getter Function
+Step 2: Converting to a Private Variable with an explicit Getter Function

 contract StorageExample {